helldotrs/helldotrs/README.md

 - 👩🏻‍💻 Cyber Security Enthusiast
 - 💻 Dev at Assured Security Consultants.
 - 🏳️‍🌈 Founder at hack.gbgay.com.
-- ☠️ Attendee at Defcon.
+- 🤖 Goon at Security Fest.
+- ☠️ Attendee at Defcon and other hacking and cybersec cons (if you run into me, I might have a gift for you - especially at Defcon!).

 --------